 Do I need to maintain books of accounts?
-When can I file return under no books of accounts or presumptive income?
+When can I file a return under no books of accounts or presumptive income?

-What does Specified Profession include?
+What does the Specified Profession include?

 When am I required to get my accounts audited?

 You are required to get your accounts audited if your turnover or gross receipts exceeds Rs.
 2 Cr.(in case of Business) and Rs.
-50 lakhs(in case of profession).
+50 lakhs(in case of the profession).

-If I do not opt for presumptive source of income though eligible, then what would be the consequences?
+If I do not opt for a presumptive source of income though eligible, then what would be the consequences?